tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/pages/fertility/pregnancy-birth.md

 ## Pregnancy & Birth

 ### What Treatment Has to Offer
-  Pregnancy often does not involve, 'glowing'.
-Difficulties are common as your body undergoes such a significant change and of course most drugs are not recognised as safe to take during pregnancy.
-Acupuncture is one of the safest forms of medicine for you and your baby and provides relief to women every day, helping to make pregnancy more enjoyable.
+  Sadly, pregnancy often doesn't involve you 'glowing'.
+It is really common to experience difficulties as your body undergoes such a significant change and of course most drugs are not recognised as safe to take during pregnancy.
+Acupuncture is one of the safest forms of medicine for you and your baby and provides relief to women every day, helping you to enjoy your pregnancy not just survive it.

+  Acupuncture influences many bodily systems but some common issues are listed below.
+If the issue you are having difficulty with is not in this brief list [please get in touch](#contact-trigger){: .contact-trigger} and we can explore whether Acupuncture might be able to help you.

 **Commonly helped conditions are:**
 * insomnia and tiredness